Wail al-Shehri: Attacks

 Wail al-Shehri, his brother Waleed, and Satam al-Suqami arrived together at Logan Airport at 06:45 on September 11, 2001.
 Upon check-in, all three men were selected by the Computer Assisted Passenger Prescreening System (CAPPS) for further screening of their checked baggage.
 As the CAPPS was only for luggage, the three hijackers did not undergo any extra scrutiny at the passenger security checkpoint.

 By 07:40, all five hijackers were aboard the flight, which was scheduled to depart at 07:45.
 Wail and Waleed al-Shehri sat together in first class in seats 2A and 2B respectively.
 The aircraft taxied away from Gate 26, and departed Logan International Airport at 07:59, following a 14-minute delay.
 Flight 11 was hijacked at approximately 08:14, which is when the pilot stopped responding to air traffic control.
 It is suspected that the brothers stabbed two flight attendants in the hijacking.
 At 08:46:40, Mohamed Atta, who was flying the plane, deliberately crashed Flight 11 into the northern facade of the North Tower (Tower 1) of the World Trade Center between floors 93 and 99.
-The immediate damage destroyed any means of escape from above the impact zone, trapping 1,344 people.
+The immediate damage destroyed any means of escape from above the impact zone, killing and trapping 1,344 people.
 The North Tower collapsed at 10:28, after burning for 102 minutes.